-Voted best island in the world in 2015, Providenciales in Turks and Caicos is a must for beach-loving families.
+Voted the best island in the world in 2015, Providenciales in Turks and Caicos is a must for beach-loving families.
 But there’s more to this Caribbean island than white sand and turquoise waters.
 Here are four family-friendly activities we enjoyed on our last trip to Providenciales.

 SURFside Ocean Academy has thrill-seekers covered.
 This locally owned and operated outdoor adventure company specializes in marine-based activities for families, including day camps, eco-adventures, water sports, pirate parties, and island tours.
 Want to learn a new water sport?
 SURFside has professional instructors for kiteboarding, waterskiing, wakeboarding, paddleboarding, and scuba diving.
 They can also arrange professional nanny services and swim lessons.